 While I haven't read the new novel yet, I'm told that Icy Strait picks up with Duke Steel in retirement.
 It sounds like the new book is full of adventure and mystique.
 At age 56, Duke has started a bush flying business in the Inland Passage of SE Alaska.
-Duke discovers a "hidden truth" about his new wife, and the local mafia has an unimaginable effect on their business.
-Icy Strait includes events associated with the Russian mafia and child prostitution, as well as a bluegrass band in Juneau.
+Duke discovers a "hidden truth" about his new wife, and the local mafia has an Strait includes events associated with the Russian mafia and child prostitution, as well as a bluegrass band in Juneau.
 Icy Strait sounds intriguing and engaging as it details Duke and his family's business undertakings, threats to them by criminal elements, and continuing escapades with bluegrass music.